commschamp/comms_protocols_cpp_src/text/transport/head.md

 ```

 The number of most common types of the wrapping "chunks" is quite small.
-However, different protocols may have different way of how these values are
+However, different protocols may have different rules of how these values are
 serialised.
 Very similar to [Fields](../fields/head.md).

-The main logic of processing the incoming raw data ramains the same for
+The main logic of processing the incoming raw data remains the same for
 all the protocols, though.
-It is to read and process the "chunks" one
+It is to read and process the transport information "chunks" one
 by one:
 - SYNC - check the next one or more bytes for an expected predefined value.
 If the value is as expected proceed to the next "chunk".
-If not, strip one
+If not, drop one
-byte from the from of incoming data queue and try again.
+byte from the front of the incoming data queue and try again.
-- SIZE - check the remaining expected data length vs actually available.
+- SIZE - compare the remaining expected data length against actually available.
 If
 there is enough data, proceed to the next "chunk".
 If not report, to the
-caller that more data is required.
+caller, that more data is required.
 - ID - read the message ID value and create appropriate message object, then
 proceed to the next "chunk".
 - PAYLOAD - let the created message object to read its payload data.